hiveot/hub.capnp/thingdir/README.md

 ## Property Value API

-The property value API provides the last known value of a Thing's properties.
+The property value API provides the last known value of a Thing's properties with their update time.
 For property value history see the history plugin.

 ### Get Property Values Of A Thing